Ecuador awaits funeral for assassinated candidate, suspects charged | Politics

 "On the basis of the elements of conviction presented by the attorney general's office, the judge ordered preventative prison for the six accused of murder," the office said.
 "The order will last 30 days."
 According to charging documents uploaded to the justice system's website, all six were also charged with illicit trafficking of substances.

 Two of the men were previously charged, on July 5, with reception of stolen goods, according to documents on the website.
-Another document listed two of the men as Ecuadoreans.
 All the men had previous criminal records in Ecuador and Colombia, an Ecuadorean police spokesperson said.

 A search of the public records database run by the Colombian police listed three of the men as having no criminal record, while the remaining three were listed as "currently not required by any judicial authority."
 One other suspect in the crime died from wounds sustained in a shootout with authorities on Wednesday.

+'WHO HIRED THEM?'
+Villavicencio's wife Veronica Sarauz said she has not yet met with authorities to discuss why his security protection failed.

+"He was aware that the threats against him were real," Sarauz told Colombia's Caracol Radio.
+"We know they are the material authors," she said of the six charged men.
+"But we need to know who the intellectual authors are.
+Who hired them?"

-The government has said it is pursuing the "intellectual authors" of the murder and has promised heightened security nationwide to ensure peaceful elections.
+The government has said it is investigating who is behind the murder and has promised heightened security nationwide to ensure peaceful elections.
 Villavicencio died from cranial trauma, hemorrhage and cerebral laceration caused by a bullet, an autopsy quoted in the charging documents said.
 He also suffered a cranial fracture.

 His supporters are waiting to see whether his family on Friday will give details of plans for his funeral, but many planned to gather at a public memorial at noon local time in Quito.
 Villavicencio's body was released to two family representatives, including his lawyer, on Thursday, according to the attorney general's office.